LairdCP/BLE_Gateway_Firmware/docs/readme_ltem_aws.md

 ![Provisioning is complete](images/provision_success.png)
 _Provisioning is complete_

-Once the device is successfully connected to Amazon Web Services (AWS), the provisioning data is committed to non-volatile memory in the MG100.
-If the MG100 is then reset or power-cycled, it automatically re-connects to AWS.
-If the MG100 is reset or power cycled before a successful AWS connection, you must re-provision the device.
+The provisioning data is committed to non-volatile memory in the Pinnacle 100 device.

 ![Device commissioned and connected to AWS](images/provisioned_and_commissioned.png)
 _Device commissioned and connected to AWS_